Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 - Closest Hit: Is called for the closest hit found along the ray, and can compute and return intersection information through the ray payload or trace additional rays.
 - Miss: When no hit is found, the miss shader is called.
-The Miss shader can be used to return a background color for primary rays, or mark occlusion rays as unoccluded.
+The Miss shader can be used, for example, to return a background color for primary rays or mark occlusion rays as unoccluded.

 The intersection, any hit and closest hit shaders are used together as a Hit Group to describe